gnyers/ndc-python-workshop/03_func-lev2.rst

 Exercise 3: Caching
 ~~~~~~~~~~~~~~~~~~~

-Write a decorator `cached` that remembers the results of function
+Write a function `cached` that remembers the results of function
 calls.
 It only supports functions of one argument.